sinanspd/uniformityChecker/README.md

 # uniformityChecker

 <h3> Project Description </h3>
 Uniformity Checker for boolean formulas.
-Uniformity is defined as: <insert definition here>
+Uniformity is defined as:
+   A boolean formula is uniform if and only if the output values of 0 and 1 occur evenly that is the output has 2^n/2 0s and 2^n/2 1s.

 The project has two parts: